In 2012, Felix Baumgartner made a skydive from the edge of space. Two years later, a Google exec broke his record…

 On October 24, 2014, Alan Eustace launched from Roswell, New Mexico.
 Like Baumgartner, he used a helium balloon to reach his altitude but, unlike Baumgartner, he was suspended under his balloon rather than riding on a platform.

-Alan Eustace's jump was recorded from the height of 135,889 feet (41.41 kilometers), making his the highest jump ever, topping even the red bull highest skydive.
-Watch Alan Eustace jump video.
+Alan Eustace’s jump was recorded from the height of 135,889 feet (41.41 kilometers), making his the highest jump ever, topping even the Red Bull highest skydive.

 “Regular” Skydiving Heights